Nordic Health Report 2024:84% live with stress

 2. Prioritize sleep and recovery

-Poor sleep is directly linked to higher stress levels and impaired immune systems.
+Poor sleep is directly linked to higher stress levels and impaired immune system.
 Sleep problems are the most commonly reported symptom in negative stress.

 3. Exercise, diet and nutrition